-I recently switched to this brand recently, and I’ve been meaning to try it out for some time now.
+I recently switched to this brand, and I’ve been meaning to try it out for some time now.
 I was skeptical at first since I’ve heard a lot of women reacted negatively with it.
 There are countless of reviews online saying they had a bad breakout on the first month, dramatic shifts in moods as well as phases of anxiety and depression.
 I could only count in my hand the number of women who adapted well to it.
-I’m only on my Day 12 with it (as of this writing) and so far, thankfully, I am doing just okay with it.
+I’m only on my Day 12 with it as of this writing, and so far, thankfully, I am doing just okay with it.
 My skin has not broken out and there are no shifts in moods so far.
 However, I experienced a slight shooting pain on my left lower abdomen (right where the colon is) and exhaustion even when I had a good night’s rest.
-Although I cannot really say if those symptoms are related to this and/or if it will be a recurring pain.
+Although I cannot really say if those symptoms are related to taking this medicine, it was still notable if it will be a recurring pain.

 Please do remember that before taking any medications such as these, consult a professional first.
-They are the ones capable of assessing your health properly and prescribe you with medicines to take that won’t have any negative reaction to your health, and they can inform you as well of other options for contraceptives that you might lean more into.
+They are the ones capable of assessing your health properly and prescribe you with medicines to take that won’t have any negative reaction to your particular situation.
+They can also inform you as well of other options for contraceptives that you might lean more into.
 Take it with the highest caution.

 It is fortunate in most countries that it is relatively easier and culturally more open-minded about these things.
 In my experience in my home country, it took at least two visits to the doctor to get any prescriptions because there’s still a level of stigma with premarital sex there.

-Lastly, I just want to reiterate that these are my own experiences with the pill.
-I’m lucky that I have not had any or much bad experience/s with any of the ones I’ve taken, but anybody can have a different reaction to it.
+Lastly, I just want to reiterate that these are my own experiences with the pills I’ve taken.
+I’m lucky that I have not had any or much bad experience/s with the ones I’ve taken, but anybody can have a different reaction to it.
 Not to mention your lifestyle choices can have an effect with it too.
 Choices such as smoking cigarettes, sleep deprivation, diet, physical activity and etc.